RubenAlvrz/DataEngineering/README.md

 **APARTMENTS.COM - HOUSTON,TX**

 DESCRIPTION:
 Tracking and analyzing the apartment prices in Houston, TX by creating a Datawarehouse hosted in PostgreSQL and running Airflow in Docker for orchestration.
-Finally, visualized the information in Tableau to see the information.
+Finally, visualized the information in Tableau to see the trends.

 ETL DATA FLOW–
 1. Houston Apartment data is collected from the [Apartment.com](https://www.apartments.com/houston-tx/) website by using python library beautifulsoup.